NiallRees/Synthsense-Map/README.md

 ![Screenshot](mac_screenshot.png)

-## To Build
+## To Build Mac and Windows Installation Files

 Clone the repo, and make sure you have [yarn](https://yarnpkg.com/getting-started/install) installed.
 Acquire a mapbox API key from [here](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) and add it to `config.json` within the `/src` directory.
+Rename the `example.env` file to `.env`, and complete it with Apple application credentials to facilitate the notarizing process.
+The process used is from [here](https://kilianvalkhof.com/2019/electron/notarizing-your-electron-application/).

 cd into the root folder, and run `yarn` to install all the required packages, followed by `yarn electron-pack` which will build the application into Windows and Mac installers in the dist directory.
-Acquire a mapbox API key from [here](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) and add it to `config.json` within the `/src` directory.

 ## Development
 With all the required packages installed per the above, run `yarn electron-dev` to launch the main and renderer processes.
 The renderer process is in hot reload mode and will reflect any new changes immediately.
 Acquire a mapbox API key from [here](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) and add it to `config.json` within the `/src` directory.

 ## Application Overview
 The application uses two core libraries - [React](https://reactjs.org/) and [Electron](https://www.electronjs.org/).
 React powers the front end, and Electron allows the application to interact with OS level functionality, such as native menus and the local filesystem.